 Medical malpractice can involve multiple parties, depending on the circumstances.
 While the individual doctor or medical professional is often the first to be considered, healthcare facilities and other staff may also bear responsibility.

 A care provider who fails to meet their professional duties may be held responsible for any resulting harm.
-Liability can extend beyond the individual doctor, as other medical staff acting within the scope of their employment may also bear responsibility.
+Liability for medical malpractice in Pennsylvania can extend beyond the individual doctor, as other medical staff acting within the scope of their employment may also bear responsibility.

 Healthcare facilities can be held accountable for the on-the-job negligence of their employees.
 For instance, a clinic or hospital may be liable if a surgeon, anesthesiologist, or other medical professional working for the facility fails to fulfill their obligations.